minprog/app-studio/50 Milestones/20 Design document/20 Design Doc.md

 ## Style guide

-The format of your style guide is up to you, but it should somehow capture the style conventions to which you and your partner will adhere for this app's:
+The format of your style guide is up to you, but it should somehow capture the style conventions to which you will adhere for this app's:

 * CSS declarations
 * HTML tags